mattjennings/vite-plugin-excalibur-resources/README.md

 ## Custom resource loader

-You can add your own resource types by providing a `loaders` option.
-This is a path to a file that exports
+You can add your own resource types by providing a `loaders` option - a path to a file that adds additional resource loaders.

 ```js
 import { defineConfig } from 'vite'